 I’m proud to be born and raised in Flint.
-I’m proud to represent such a diverse district in Congress—from the urban cities of Flint, Saginaw and Bay City to the shoreline communities along Lake Huron like Tawas and Oscoda.
+I’m proud to represent such a diverse district in Congress—from the urban cities of Flint, Saginaw and Bay City, to the shoreline communities along Lake Huron like Tawas and Oscoda.
 During my time in Congress, I have worked on a number of issues that are unique to our district.
 They include:

-I’ve also worked to increase law enforcement and reduce the risk of violent crime in Flint and Saginaw.
-Last year, I introduced the Help Communities Fight Violent Crime Act, which would help the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) conduct “surge” programs that coordinate intelligence and provide additional personnel to combat violent crime.
+- Keeping Communities Safe: In Congress, I have worked to reduce violent crime in cities like Flint and Saginaw.
+I introduced the Help Communities Fight Violent Crime Act, which would help the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) conduct “surge” programs that coordinate intelligence and provide additional personnel to combat violent crime.
 A similar four-month program in Flint in recent years saw a 50 percent drop in the city’s homicide rate during the surge.
 These successful programs help to keep violent criminals off the streets and help make the streets of Flint, Saginaw and other communities more safe.

 See also information about Our District.